-Known as one of the imperial cities, the opulent city of Fes is the oldest city in Morocco.
+Known as one of the imperial cities, the opulent city of Fès is the oldest city in Morocco.
 It is split into two areas, Fès-el-Bali (old Fès) and Fès-el-Djedid (new Fès) wich makes the city a mystical fusion of an ancient Islamic past, and the French influenced recent present.
 The endless Medina, which contains 9,500 streets, sells everything from jewellery to furniture.
 You will also find crafts, carpets, leather goods and spices, as well as all the necessities for daily life.

 A medieval city of drama, myth and mystery, Marrakech will captivate all who venture behind its ochre-coloured walls.
 Step inside and you will be transported back to a place and time that has been consigned to the annals of history.
-The winding alleys of the medina and the sights and sounds of the souks, the human drama that is Djemaa el-Fna square and the Atlas Mountains rearing up in the background, make Marakech, Morocco’s jewel in the crown.
+The winding alleys of the medina and the sights, sounds and smells of the souks, the human drama that is Djemaa el-Fna square and the Atlas Mountains rearing up in the background, make Marakech Morocco’s crown jewel.